Share this post:

 In short: SEO gets you clicks; GEO gets you quoted.

-Q: Will GEO replace SEO?
+Q: Is GEO replacing SEO?

 A: